Snowball-programm-dev/TREE-Compiler/README.md

 ## what?

-The tree compiler is suposed to be a compiler for my own language i'm using python since i am folowing a tutorial but i do plan to do the compiler again in c++ or even this language
+The tree compiler is suposed to be a compiler for my own language. i'm using python since i am folowing a tutorial, but i do plan to do the compiler again in c++ or even this language,

 ## why?